Translating Nutrition Research into Community Education: A Workshop for Implementing Diet-Related Chronic Disease Curricula

 Best Eats in Friendship Heights

-All of these spots are within walking distance (15 minutes) of the Wisconsin Place Community Center and make great alternatives if you choose not to take advantage of meals provided by PCRM during the training.
+All of these spots are within walking distance and make great alternatives if you choose not to take advantage of meals provided by the Physicians Committee during the training.

 Classic New Haven style pizza that has Daiya on the menu.